kimanijo/drivers-docs/README.md

 **Key Fields:**
 - `driver_name`: Human-friendly driver name (displayed on the website)
-- `manufacturer_name`: Human-friendly manufacturer name (e.g., "Sky Watcher", "Ikarus Technologies")
+- `manufacturer_name`: Human-friendly manufacturer name (e.g., "Sky Watcher", "Ikarus Technologies", and "Generic" if there is no)
 - `categories`: Array of category slugs the driver belongs to (e.g., `["mounts"]`, `["dustcaps", "lightboxes"]`)
 - Additional fields: You can add any custom metadata that will be displayed in the driver information sidebar